 I talk about my stance on the supplement industry HERE and this is a follow up from that post.
 I am not against supplementation, I just hate all the hype and nonsense that surrounds the industry and as a result, I try to distance myself and my gyms from it as much as possible.

-I was talking to a friend of mine a few weeks ago and he said he opened his boot of his car to get something out of it revealing a couple of tubs of protein that he happened to have stored there.
+I was talking to a friend of mine a few weeks ago and he said he opened the boot of his car to get something out of it revealing a couple of tubs of protein that he happened to have stored there.
 His aunt or grandmother or something was there when he opened the boot and he said she nearly fainted and said:

 “ohhhh, you’re on them muscle drink/ steroid things… I can’t believe it, they’ll be the death of you” – or something to that effect.
 Hilarious